Extraction of tomato seeds – take care of your red gold

 Switching from manual to automatic extraction, what can go wrong?

 The tomato is cut in half in the manual process, and the seeds are gently extracted using a spoon.
-In an extraction machine, the beaters cut the tomato and remove the pulp to extract the seeds.
+In an extraction machine, the beaters cut the tomato and remove the pulp from the fruit to extract the seeds.
 To do that, the beaters are usually sharp as knives and rotate at high speed to break the tomato into small pieces.
 Like a double-edged sword, the beaters will cut the tomato faster but at the same time could damage the seeds inside, which are very delicate.

 Another important factor to consider is cross-contamination.
 To create a new hybrid, breeding stations work with hundreds of samples coming from different tomato varieties every day.
 Therefore, each lot needs to be processed separately.
 If the extraction machine is not cleaned well, some seeds may be left behind, increasing the risk of mixing two different lots.